keebio/keebio-docs/docs/faq/shipping.md

 Please wait at least 3-4 business days before contacting us.

 **NOTE:** We do not have any additional information about packages other than what you see in the tracking information.

+### What should I do if I'm missing items or received the wrong items in my package?

+Email us at shop@keeb.io with your order number (starts with `KB-`), a picture of the packing slip, and a list of what's missing, and we'll get you'll sorted out.